 Our group studies the dynamics of the coastal ocean and atmosphere.
 We use data from moored underwater instruments, weather buoys, ships, and satellites.
 Some specific areas of interest are:

 - The effect of turbulence and radiation on heat exchange between the ocean and atmosphere, including the generation of marine heat waves

 - Coastal-trapped waves

-- The effect of synoptic (large-scale) weather systems on coastlines
+- The effect of synoptic weather systems on coastal oceans

 We are also interested in how these processes affect coastal ecosystems.
-How do they contribute to larval transport, nutrient transport, and carbon uptake?
-How do they interact with coral reefs, kelp forests, and salt marshes?
+How do coastal currents affect larval transport, nutrient transport, and carbon uptake?
+How do the coastal currents, water temperature anomalies, and air-sea fluxes interact with coral reefs, kelp forests, salt marshes, and fisheries ecosystems?
 Our job is to answer these questions.